San Mateo County Replacement Jail, Project History

 Chemical Way Site Revisited

-Although the Motor Pool site was chosen as the most viable site through objective evaluation, Redwood City officials approached the County and Sheriff Munks in June, 2010, requesting they consider an alternative site for the replacement jail.
+Although the Motor Pool site was chosen as the most viable site through objective evaluation, Redwood City officials approached the County and Former Sheriff Munks in June, 2010, requesting they consider an alternative site for the replacement jail.
 The impetus of the request was to avoid building on the Motor Pool site which is in close proximity to downtown Redwood City.
 Redwood City officials requested we consider the site known as Chemical Way.
 The Chemical Way site is approximately 4.7 acres, located off Maple St. in Redwood City, east of Highway 101, and across the street from the Redwood City Police Headquarters and near WCC.
 This site was previously evaluated by the Jail Planning Unit but failed to make the viable list because of the owners’ unwillingness to sell.
-Through the collaborative spirit of the County and Sheriff Munks, the Chemical Way site was revisited, keeping in mind that if Chemical Way became unfeasible, the Motor Pool site remained a viable alternative.
+Through the collaborative spirit of the County and Former Sheriff Munks, the Chemical Way site was revisited, keeping in mind that if Chemical Way became unfeasible, the Motor Pool site remained a viable alternative.

 The City of Redwood City hired an outside consulting firm (Sares-Regis) to facilitate the acquisition of the Chemical Way site with the ultimate goal of the property being transferred to the County.
 Liebert and Associates was retained to modify the existing pre-architectural plan specific to the Chemical Way site.